 The pepper that gets used most often is undoubtedly the green bell pepper.
 It is a common fixture in many dishes and can be found at every supermarket.
 Mounded near the green bell peppers are the sunrise-hued red, yellow, and orange bell peppers.
-And, if you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.
+If you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.

-So is there a difference between these colored beauties?
+So, is there a difference between these colored beauties?
 Not really.
 All of them are sweet bell types of peppers.
 You may notice that green bell peppers are usually less expensive than their multi-hued neighbors.
-This is simply because green bell peppers are picked when they are full-sized but not as ripe.
+This is simply because green bell peppers are picked when they are full sized but not as ripe.
 As the fruit ripens, it begins to transform from drab green to a kaleidoscope of sunny hues – like red peppers.

 The green, red, orange, and yellow bell peppers all keep their color when cooked; however, the purple variety is better used fresh, as its color darkens and becomes somewhat muddy looking when cooked.

 Other Kinds of Sweet Peppers

 The sweet bell pepper types are one way to go for people that like peppers that aren’t hot but are by no means the only option.
 For those who are a little more adventurous and don’t mind a hint of heat, there are plenty of other options.

 Sweet cherry peppers, for instance, while they may have a slight bite, are for the most part true to their name.
 They look like miniature sweet bell peppers and are delicious raw and eaten as a snack, tossed into salads, or pickled.